JetBrains-Research/KEEPs/KEEP.md

        val last: T | `NotFound@last = `NotFound@last
     }
    ```

-From these types we would like to have a guarantee that they do not leak outside the scope.
-Not just that their type is not exposed, but also that their value is not leaked.
-If we would like to control this on the type-level:
+It is straightforward to control their scope on the type level as it is the same as for the common local classes.

+To track scope on the value level is something new to the language.
+Thus, we have to introduce some new technique for this.
+Possible options:
 1. Local errors are not subtypes neither of `Error` nor of `Any`.
    It may complicate the type system and writing code with such errors.
+   But any value that may have this error is required to explicitly declare it.
+   Thus, it is the same to control the scope on the value level as for the type level.
-2. We may introduce something like `Error@last` which is a supertype of `Error` which includes all errors local to class of `last` and `last` itself.
+2. We may introduce something like `Error@last` which is a supertype of `Error`

-So all of these approaches lead to significant complication of the type system.
+   and includes all errors local to class of `last` and `last` function itself.
+   It is an extension of the previous approach and may allow to write more code more easily.
+   But it is quite a strange design and may be confusing for developers.
+3. Do not track value scope the type level at all.
-Thus, we may just not check anything and leave it on the developer's responsibility to track the correct usage of local errors.
+   In this case, we rely on the developer's responsibility to track the correct usage of local errors.

-In this case local errors will be used in the same way.
+   Additionally, we may implement IDE static analysis to help with it.
-`NotFound` from different scopes will be different types.
+   As `NotFound` from different scopes will be different types,
-Thus, the correct implementation of the `last` function will be possible, but just not guaranteed.
+   the correct implementation of the `last` function will be possible, but just not guaranteed.

 #### Generics in errors